 Say you want to just add a single number or bit of punctuation.
 You don’t have to point and tap each key individually.
 You can just tap on the Number key (123) and slide your finger to place commas, colons, ampersands, dollar signs, and any number without having to lift your finger off the keyboard.
 When you’re done, the keyboard automatically reverts to its original state.
 This swiping gesture saves time and effort, as you don’t have to readjust the keyboard or manually switch back and forth.
 Similarly, to add a capital letter, tap the Shift key, swipe to the letter you want to add, and then release your finger.

 Left- and right-hand keyboards

-As you tap and hold for quick access to the keyboard settings, you can see two little keyboard icons on either side of the middle with tiny arrows pointing in the opposite directions.
-You would choose one of these if you want to use the keyboard to type with one hand or the other.
-These icons appear only in vertical mode and choosing either one shifts the whole keyboard over to one side.
-You can tap the arrow on either side to revert to the full-size keyboard.
-This is especially handy for larger-screen iPhones to operate with your thumb.
+As you tap and hold for quick access to the keyboard settings, you’ll see two little keyboard icons on either side of the middle, with tiny arrows pointing in opposite directions.
+Choose one of these to change how you type, opting to use one hand or the other.
+These icons only appear in vertical mode, and choosing either one shifts the whole keyboard over to one side.
+You can tap the Arrow on either side to revert to the full-size keyboard.
+This is especially handy for larger-screen iPhones, helping you to better operate with your thumb.

 Keyboard as trackpad

-You can tap and hold on any word in your text document to evoke a series of actions concerning a word or phrase, such as Cut, Copy, Paste, Replace, Bold, Italic or Underline, Look up, Share, and indent in or out.
+You can tap and hold on any word in your text document to evoke a series of actions concerning a word or phrase, such as cut, copy, paste, replace, bold, italic, underline, look up, share, and indent in or out.